MicrosoftDocs/VBA-Docs/api/Office.CommandBar.md

 <br/>

-You can use a name or index number to specify a menu bar or toolbar in the list of available menu bars and toolbars in the container application.
+Use a name or index number to specify a menu bar or toolbar in the list of available menu bars and toolbars in the container application.
 However, you must use a name to specify a menu, shortcut menu, or submenu (all of which are represented by **CommandBar** objects).
 This example adds a new menu item to the bottom of the **Tools** menu.
 When chosen, the new menu item runs the procedure named "qtrReport."

 ```vb
 Set newItem = CommandBars("Tools").Controls.Add(Type:=msoControlButton)